Updated: Sep 15

 Prevailing Wage Determination -

 To determine the prevailing wage, the DOL is currently taking upwards of 150 days to approve.
-Currently the applications submitted in January 2020 are being reviewed.
-NOTE - if you have a pending PW request or are planning to file one, make sure to understand how the New Interim Final Rule has affected the wage determination.
-Talk to your immigration counsel to plan for the wage hike.
+Currently the applications submitted in February 2021 are being reviewed.

 Recruitment efforts - this step usually starts after the PWD and can take anywhere from 30 to 60 days.